codefellows/seattle-code-301n24/curriculum/class-02/README.md

 ## Learning Objectives

-As a result of completing Lecture 2 of Code 301, students will:
+As a result of completing Lecture 2 of Code 301, students will be able to:

 - Describe and Define:
   - State